 About Arvin Saenz

-Arvin Saenz is a first generation American having been born and raised in the border town of El Paso, Texas.
-He joined the nation’s most elite military branch (United States Marine Corps) at the tender age of 17.
+Arvin Saenz is a first generation Mexican-American.
+He was born and raised in the border town of El Paso, Texas.
+Before working in immigration and deportation defense, Arvin joined the nation’s most elite military branch (United States Marine Corps) at the tender age of 17.
 As a field radio operator, military police man, and corrections specialist, Arvin has visited and lived in countries abroad.
 After returning from combat deployment (Ramadi, Iraq 2005) he decided to put his mental faculties to work and earned a Bachelor of Business Administration from the University of Texas at El Paso with a major in Accounting.
 After earning his bachelor degree, he worked the business private sector in various management positions before working civil service for the Department of Veteran’s Affairs.

-Arvin’s devotion and empathy for others inspired him to seek a profession in the legal field.
-In just two and a half years, he earned a law degree from Charlotte School of Law along with Pro Bono honors.
-During his tenure as a law school student, Arvin volunteered over a hundred fifty hours of his time-he helped clients accused of crimes by co-authoring appellate briefs in the Texas 8th Court of Appeals as well as assisting central American immigrants with their applications for asylum relief.
+Arvin’s devotion and empathy for others inspired him to seek a profession in the as a lawyer in the legal field.
+Namely, working in deportation defense.
+In just two and a half years, he earned a law degree from Charlotte School of Law along with Pro Bono honors gained from immigration related work.
+During his tenure as a law school student, Arvin volunteered over a hundred fifty hours of his time—he helped clients accused of crimes by co-authoring appellate briefs in the Texas 8th Court of Appeals as well as assisting central American immigrants with their applications for asylum relief.

-Arvin’s miscellaneous interests are chess and tax preparation.
+Arvin’s other interests aside from immigration are chess and tax preparation.